mrGrigg/map-editor/README.md

 Currently everything's saved in local storage.
 I also don't think you'll have much luck running this outside of Chrome.

+Give yourself an `npm install` to make sure you have all the dependencies.

-Mostly for my reference, this is the coffee command to compile and monitor the project:
+Mostly for my reference, this is the coffee command to compile the project:
-`coffee -o public/js/ -cw public/src/`
+`coffee -o public/js/ -c public/src/`

 I also recommend using nodemon during development:
 `nodemon app.js`